A Space For Everybody

-- There is a drop-off/pick-up lane immediately in front of the Raleigh Convention on S. Salisbury Street.
+- Drop-off/pick-up lane in front on S. Salisbury Street.

-- The R-Line, Downtown Raleigh's free circulating bus, has a stop located in front of our building, at the top of the drop-off/pick-up lane on S. Salisbury Street.
+- The R-Line, Downtown Raleigh's free circulating bus, stops in front of our building in the drop-off/pick-up lane on S. Salisbury Street.
+(Service currently suspended.)

 - Designated accessible parking spaces are located on the first floor of all Downtown Raleigh parking decks.

 - Parking decks are monitored and managed by McLaurin Parking.
 Please contact them with parking-specific questions.

 - The entrance on S. Salisbury Street is accessible daily.

 - Two additional entrances are available at the corners of Salisbury/Lenoir Street and Cabarrus/McDowell Street.
 Access to these doors is limited and depends upon the event location.
 To use these entrances, contact the event organizer.

 - Automatic Doors are located at all facility entrances.

 Navigating the RCC